sds100/KeyMapper/docs/user-guide/adb-permissions.md

+## WRITE_SECURE_SETTINGS

+There are 3 ways to grant this permission.

+- Use Shizuku (Key Mapper 2.4.0+ only).
+This is recommended on all devices running Android 11 and newer.
+This requires a some setting up.
+Read the guide [here](shizuku.md).

-If your device is **rooted**, Key Mapper can grant itself these permissions by enabling the "Key Mapper has root permissions" toggle in the settings.
+- If your device is **rooted**, Key Mapper can grant itself these permissions by enabling the "Key Mapper has root permission" toggle in the Key Mapper settings.

-If your device is **not rooted** you must do the following.
+- If your device is **not rooted** and you don't want to use Shizuku you must do the following...

+    1. Follow the "Prepare ADB" guide at the bottom of this page.

+    2. Type or paste in a terminal:

+    ```
+    adb shell pm grant io.github.sds100.keymapper android.permission.WRITE_SECURE_SETTINGS
+    ```

+    !!! attention
+        For CI builds (the app icon with a green square) the package name is `io.github.sds100.keymapper.ci`.
+        For Debug builds (the app icon with a yellow square) the package name is `io.github.sds100.keymapper.debug`.

+    These permissions persist across reboots but need to be granted again if the app is reinstalled.

+## Enabling the Accessibility Service

+You may wish to enable Key Mapper's accessibility service using ADB if you cannot do so in-app due to manufacturer constraints.

+1. Follow the "Prepare ADB" guide at the bottom of this page.

+2. To add Key Mapper to the List of the enabled accessibility providers, type or paste in a terminal:

+    ```
+    adb shell settings put secure enabled_accessibility_services io.github.sds100.keymapper/io.github.sds100.keymapper.service.MyAccessibilityService
+    ```

 ## Prepare ADB (Android Debug Bridge)